 3. Write down all of the resources and costs needed to complete each task.

 Sometimes the resources you need to get a task done will determine where you want to prioritize it.
 For example, if you know that you want to start including more content on your website’s blog, you may need to hire more writers and/or freelancers, download a content management system, and teach someone how to manage that system.
 If you know that you have broken links on a few of your pages, all you’ll need to do is have someone fix the links.
 The latter is much faster, and although the first task might have a higher impact, you may still want to prioritize that second task above the fist.

 The same can be said for cost.
 Depending on your budget, something that costs a lot of money might be moved to a lower priority status than something that is free but has the same impact.

 4. Write down who will need to complete each task.

+Now, your SEO training has properly trained you on how to take on this next step with your team.
 Your marketing team will most likely take the bulk of the work, but sometimes IT or design teams might be the best option for the job.
 By writing down who should complete which task, you can again start to make your data smaller.